Hello, my name is Adrian Chambers and I deal with Court of Protection matters.

 We can provide you with a fast, friendly and cost effective legal service.
 Please call us for a free no obligation chat about matters on 01536 276300 or 01536 311690 or contact us online.

-Applying to the Court of Protection can be an expensive process.
+The fee’s for applying to the Court of Protection can be expensive.
 It is therefore important that you are fully aware of all the costs involved before starting an application for Deputyship.
 This guide will provide a brief overview of the fees payable to the Court of Protection along with payment responsibility details and potential recovery methods.
 For more information, feel free to give us a call on 01536 276300 and arrange a chat with one of our experienced specialists.

 1. Application Fee – £400